Al Jazeera says journalist and team detained in Somalia

-NAIROBI (Reuters) - Somali security agents have detained a British journalist working for television network Al Jazeera together with his cameraman and their driver and fixer, the Qatari channel said on Wednesday.
+NAIROBI, Oct 19 (Reuters) - Somali security agents have detained a journalist working for pan-Arab television network Al Jazeera together with his cameraman and their driver and fixer, the Qatari channel said on Wednesday.

 The detentions come less than a week after the offices of a Somali newspaper were raided and its editor held for three days.

-Security forces and officials in Somalia frequently detain or threaten journalists whose coverage has offended them.
+Security forces and officials frequently detain or threaten journalists whose coverage has offended them.
 The Islamist militant group al Shabaab also frequently targets reporters.

+Neither government nor intelligence officials could be immediately reached for comment on the detentions.

-The Doha-based satellite network said Hamza Mohamed and his crew were arrested on Tuesday afternoon in the capital Mogadishu and that they had been in Somalia for a week on a reporting assignment.
+The Doha-based satellite network said the journalist and his crew were arrested on Tuesday in the capital Mogadishu.

 "Al Jazeera Media Network have been in touch with him since his detention and he is well.
-He was traveling with a driver, fixer and cameraman, who were also detained," the statement said.
+He was travelling with a driver, fixer and cameraman, who were also detained," the statement said.
+It did not disclose their names.

-Officials could not be immediately reached for comment on the detentions, but the channel said it had been informed by the government that he was being held for questioning and there were no charges leveled against him.

 On Saturday, intelligence officers stormed the offices of the Xog Ogaal newspaper, confiscating computers and cameras, and detained an editor, according to the National Union of Somali Journalists.
 He was released three days later.